I will never forget the kryptonite-flare irradiating from the bedroom down the stairwell casting green shadows on each and every step.

 She that hired a designer is not a designer.
 Second-hand advice is rarely ever relevant to your situation.
 And, the person giving out the regurgitated advice might be getting it wrong (ever heard of the game telephone or the phrase “lost in translation”?).

 What To Do Instead: If you like how her home turned out, ask her to refer you to the designer.
-If you don’t like it, be polite and keep your mouth shut (it’s her home not yours).
+If you don’t like it, be polite and keep your mouth shut (it’s her home, not yours).

 Sometimes I think design books are better for decorating with, than for decorating advice.
 I’ve got a pretty little stack in my office.
 Each one I thumbed through once or twice.
-There was a few gems in each, that I probably never actually put into practice.
+There were a few gems in each, that I probably never actually put into practice.
 Now, they are shelf-fillers…another thing to dust around.
 But, they do look pretty.

 You buy them one by one, so the investment seems small.
 But, I just went and added up the cover price on the back of all the books hanging out in my studio.
 And, my eyes about fell out of my head.
 This little pile above is over $125.
 As far as books go, that’s not bad for 6, mostly hardcover, books.
-As far as decor goes (which is what these have become), that’s a pretty pricey section of my book shelf decor.
+As far as decor goes (which is what these have become), that’s a pretty pricey section of my bookshelf decor.
 And, as far as decorating advice goes, that’s pretty cheap, but worthless if it’s bad advice (like I said above, one-size-fits-all and generic) that you can’t actually take action on in your home.

 What To Do Instead: Hone in on a particular decorating topic or a particular decorating style.
 My favorite, and most useful, decorating and design books fall into one of these two categories.
 Like the deck design book that was laser-focused on building a deck, which helped us work through exactly what we wanted for our deck.
 Or, my Happy Chic by Jonathan Adler or I Break for Yard Sales by Lara Spencer, two of my favorite designers whose styles resonate with me and what I love in my home.